MadManMcIvor/AleTrail/journals/Alex.md

+## 10/11/22
+* Imported the react-bootstrap library and got the masonry to work on the breweries page.
+* Imported a react-carousel library and created some of the components for the beers page.
+I've mostly got it working but I'm still tweaking it though.

 ## 10/10/22
 * Transformed the existing "under construction" React into the skeleton for our project.
 Played with a few different attempts to make masonry work on the breweries page"